Arenzell/openai_api_interfacing/README.md

 Commandline and web app for interacting with OpenAI using OpenAI api

->Get API key from OpenAI and place it in davinci.sh file
+--> Get API key from OpenAI and place it in davinci.sh file -->Install the prerequisites.txt
->Install the prerequisites.txt
-> chmod +x start
+--> chmod +x start
   ./start
->Then go to localhost:3000 in browser to access the chat window
+-->Then go to localhost:3000 in browser to access the chat window

 **The commandline app consists only of (cmdline) and (davinci.sh) and are sufficient.
 To run do :**